Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Related Work

+The dilated triangular waveforms produced in this manner are not particularly useful on their own.
+Their oscillations quickly become excessively rapid, and their derivatives do not exist everywhere (especially in the infinite-depth limit).
+But these problems can be rectified by taking a sum over the layers of a network. \citet{YAROTSKY2017103} and \citet{DBLP:journals/corr/LiangS16} construct $y = x^2$ on $[0,1]$ with exponential accuracy using symmetric triangle waves.
+To produce their approximation, one begins with $f_0(x) = x$, then computes $f_1(x) = f_0(x) - T(x)/4$, $f_2(x) = f_1(x) - T(T(x)) / 16$, $f_3(x) = f_2(x) - T(T(T(x))) / 64$, and so forth, as pictured in Figure \ref{fig:tri-waves}.
+As these successive approximations are computed, Figure \ref{fig:tri-waves} plots their convergence to $x^2$, as well as the convergence of the derivative to $2x$.
+Our reparameterization generalizes this approximation to use non-symmetric triangle waves to approximate a wider class of convex, differentiable, one-dimensional functions.

-Generalizing the $x^2$ approximation is important because it is widely used by other theoretical works as a building block to guarantee exponential convergence rates in more complex systems.
-One possible use case is to construct a multiplication gate. \citet{perekrestenko2018universal} does so via the identity $(x + y)^2 = x^2 + y^2 + 2xy$.
-The squared terms can all be moved to one side, expressing the product as a linear combination of squared terms.
-They then assemble these gates into an interpolating polynomial, which can have an exponentially decreasing error when the interpolation points are chosen to be the Chebychev nodes.
-But polynomial interpolation does not scale well into high dimensions, so this and papers with similar approaches will usually come with restrictions that limit function complexity: \citet{wang2018exponential} requires low input dimension, \citet{montanelli2020deep} uses band limiting, and \citet{NEURIPS2019_fd95ec8d} approximates low dimensional manifolds.
-With a generalization of the $x^2$ operation, it might be possible to achieve an exponentially decaying error with depth in one dimension that does not rely on polynomial interpolation.
-This additional flexibility might remove the bottleneck into higher dimensions in future works.\\*
+The $x^2$ approximation is used by other theoretical works as a building block to guarantee exponential convergence rates in more complex systems. \citet{perekrestenko2018universal} construct a multiplication gate via the identity $(x + y)^2 = x^2 + y^2 + 2xy$.
+The squared terms can all be moved to one side, expressing the product $xy$ as a linear combination of squared terms.
+They then further assemble these multiplication gates into an interpolating polynomial, which can have an exponentially decreasing error when the interpolation points are chosen to be the Chebyshev nodes.
+Polynomial interpolation does not scale well into high dimensions, so this and papers with similar approaches will usually come with restrictions that limit function complexity: \citet{wang2018exponential} requires low input dimension, \citet{montanelli2020deep} uses band limiting, and \citet{NEURIPS2019_fd95ec8d} approximates low-dimensional manifolds.
+These works all make use of a fixed representation of $x^2$.
+If our networks were substituted in for the $x^2$ approximation, these works would provide theoretical guarantees about the capabilities of the resulting model.
+Even though the approximation rates will not scale well with input dimension, they serve as a bound that can be improved upon.
+In Section \ref{sec:Extensions}, we further elaborate on how to use our networks to represent higher-dimensional or non-convex functions.